trizzosk/home-assistant/laskakit-vindriktning.md

 # Basic idea and objectives

-My idea was, ehm still is, to measure temperature, humidity, temperature in every sector of our family apartment.
+My idea was, ehm still is, to measure temperature, humidity and CO2 in every sector of our family apartment.
 Next step will be to reverse, maybe replace, Danfoss unit for heating management (current device is pretty dumb...).
 I want to dynamically change heating schemas according current environment conditions and planned activities (vacation mode, empty room,...).

 # Key functionalities, highlights of the setup

 - LaskaKit board is equipped with addressable LEDs', but I decided not to use them.
-So the sensor sends its values and statues only using MQTT.
+So the sensor sends its values and status only using MQTT.
 I find this pretty useful, especially for those who don't want to have any light in the room during nights
-- If you want to use LEDs' check the original code of LaskaKit (see the link down below).
+- If you want to use LEDs', check the original code of LaskaKit (see the link down below).
-- I still use the particle meter.
-Once you do not want to measure particles in the air, you only need to unwire and remove the sensor from the case and adjusting code (removing references and functions + adjusting the MQTT + `Home Assistant` sensor config).
+- I still use the original particle meter.
+Once you don't want to measure particles in the air, you only need to unwire fan and sensor, remove them from the case and adjust code (removing references and functions + adjusting the MQTT + `Home Assistant` sensor config).
+Try it yourself, it's very easy.
-- I use the deepsleep mode at the end of the loop to reduce electricity consumption (I know, ESP32 do have very little but still - it runs every 10 minutes.... so...).
+- I use the deepsleep mode at the end of the loop to reduce electricity consumption (I know, ESP32 do have very little consumption but still - it runs every 10 minutes, so...).
 If you dont' want it, just comment part of the code at the end of the `loop()` and uncomment `delay(...)` right before the deepsleep section.
-Looping will function but there won't be any deepsleep between cycles.
+Looping will function anyway but there won't be any deepsleep between cycles.

 # Components

-Down below I put the most important parts.
-Of course, you need to have working `Home Assistant` box in order to utilize and extent the functionalities as you want.
+Down below I put the most important parts of the setup.
+Of course, you need to have working `Home Assistant` box/instance in order to utilize and extent the functionalities as you want.

 **Hardware components:**